blurgyy/dt/docs/config/key-references.md

 `allow_overwrite`](#allow-overwrite) key.

 :::warning Dead symlinks
-Dead symlinks are treated as non-existant, and are always overwrited (regardless of this option).
+Dead symlinks are treated as non-existent, and are always overwrited (regardless of this option).
 :::